 Just outside of Blenheim is the Makana Chocolate Shop where you can enjoy free tastings, watch the chocolate makers at work, and pick up some gifts and treats.
 We went here after lunch at nearby Rock Ferry on our way in from Picton.

 We loved all their handmade treats, but the chocolate-dipped cherries were our favourites.

 Our Recommended Marlborough Wineries by Bike

-These are the six wineries we visited during our five hour DIY cycling tour.
+These are the six Marlborough cellar doors we visited during our five hour DIY cycling tour.